nhsconnect/nhslogin/src/button-guidance.md

 <p>If you use the wrong version of the NHS login button on your website or app, we will ask you to change to the correct one.</p>
-<p>Email us at engage.nhslogin@nhs.net if you are unsure which version of the NHS login button to use.</p>
+<p>Contact us at engage.nhslogin@nhs.net if you are unsure which version of the NHS login button to use.</p>

 ---